The Many Stages of the Self: Between Acting and Facilitation

 All the world’s a stage, And all the men and women merely players; They have their exits and their entrances; And one man in his time plays many parts[...]
 W. Shakespeare (from As You Like It)

-Since my first time standing on the stage, I knew that it was the closest I could personally get to complete relaxation.
-It is the place where my entire being needs to work together, to bring the author's director's fantasy as close to reality as possible, for the people in front of me.
-And to me, that clarity takes away all of my anxieties that follow me in my daily life.
-But when I would look at the big picture of my life, I knew that if I simply chose to follow that moment, I would never feel satisfied and complete.
-That is why I turned to the meaning that this Shakespeare's quote has for me – creating every moment in your life into your stage, using your whole being to attempt to bring your belief, your fantasy, to the people that surround you.
-The only thing one needs to follow that path, besides a love for acting, is your fantasy towards which you are building your life.
+From the first time I stood on stage, I knew that it was the closest I could personally get to complete relaxation.
+It's the place where my entire being needs to work together to bring the author's or director's fantasy as close to reality as possible, for the people in front of me.
+And for me, that clarity takes away all the anxieties that follow me in my daily life.
+But when I looked at the bigger picture of my life, I knew that if I simply chose to follow that moment, I would never feel fully satisfied or complete.

 31pelikan__210foto-nada-zgank-p - Copy

-This first takes me to the most common misconception, that acting is becoming someone else.
-Of course, in the extreme cases, actors play psychopaths, murderers, real people, etc., and (usually) actors aren't actual psychopaths or have the same DNA as some historic figure.
-Regardless, acting is, in my opinion, finding as much of the role you are playing within yourself and then filling the missing parts with the help of acting techniques and experiences.
-That is why, even when you look at Meryl Streep or Tom Hanks, who are extremely versatile in their abilities, you will always find something unique to them, and travel with them throughout their roles.
-In this way, facilitating or any other act of being an actor in real life is not and should not be about pretending and lying about what you are to others.
-It is about versatility and flexibility, adapting to the situation and the people around you.
+That is why, even when you look at Meryl Streep or Tom Hanks, who are extremely versatile in their abilities, you will always find something unique to them that travels with them throughout their roles.
+In this way, facilitating—or any other act of being an "actor" in real life— isn't, and shouldn't be, about pretending or lying about who you are to others.
+It's about versatility and flexibility: adapting to the situation and to the people around you.

-In the end, I want to make a direct comparison with the art of facilitation.
-Rule number one of facilitation is to not influence the content of your group's work.
-You help them become a good team, help them outline the path they will take, help them retain as much of the new knowledge they got, but you do not decide what they should do or change.
-And a good "actor in life" finds his limits exactly there.
-Helping himself feel more comfortable, sees the world as a challenge of fitting slight variations of himself to the situations, but not going too far and starting to manipulate those around you.
-Do not be afraid to discover the many versions of yourself and adapt to those around you—if your intentions are true, you will never be a fraud, but rather a versatile actor in life.
+In the end, I want to draw a direct comparison to the art of facilitation.
+Rule number one of facilitation is not to influence the content of your group's work.
+You help them become a good team, outline the path they will take, and help them retain as much of the new knowledge as possible, but you don't decide what they should do or change.
+And a good "actor in life" finds their limit right there: helping themselves feel more comfortable, seeing the world as a challenge of fitting slight variations of themselves to each situation, but not going too far and starting to manipulate those around them.